Why Should You Remove Duplicate Photos on Mac?

 Filter results by clicking the Images category in the sidebar.
 DupScan recognizes all common photo formats including JPEG, HEIF, PNG, RAW, TIFF, and WebP.
 Each duplicate group shows full-resolution thumbnails so you can visually confirm which files are identical before taking action.

 DupScan uses byte-level SHA256 hashing, which means it finds exact duplicates regardless of filename or location.
 A photo named "IMG_4521.HEIC" in Downloads and "Photo 2024-01-15.HEIC" in your Desktop folder will match if the file contents are identical.
-See all DupScan features for details on the hashing process.
+The duplicate photo scanning and filtering on Mac page explains how category filters and Auto-Select streamline the process.
+The explanation of how SHA256 file hashing detects duplicates covers why this approach is virtually impossible to fool.

 How Do You Remove Duplicate Photos in Apple Photos App?